DerKobe/bumpit/README.md

 Installation
 ------------

-Add the path where the bumpit script is located to your system's path environment variable.
-And ruby must be available on your system ... obviously :-)
+Add the path where the scripts are located to your system's path environment variable.
+Ruby must be available on your system ... obviously :-)

 Disclaimer
 ----------